Cardiomyopathy In Your Cat – When Your Pet’s Heart Fails

 Hypertrophic Cardiomyopathy (HCM)

 Hypertrophic cardiomyopathy is by far the most common form of cardiomyopathy.
 HCM is caused by defective genetic instructions on how the heart should be built.
 These cats develop a heart with walls too thick (hypertrophy) and heart muscles too powerful for proper heart function.
-It is the left lower chamber of the cat’ heart that shows this the most. (jpg) (ref) The problem can range from very mild with no perceptible effects to very severe. (ref) In its more severe forms, the upper chambers eventually enlarge too.
+It is the left lower chamber (left ventricle ) of the cat’ heart that shows this the most.
+The problem can range from very mild with no perceptible effects that you or your veterinarian detect or the signs of heart failure can be very severe.
+In its more severe forms, the upper chambers eventually enlarge too.
 As the excess heart muscle interferes with the hearts normal squeezing/pumping action.
 The muscle-bound heart can no longer fully expand during the relax portion of a heart beat (diastole) and blood is no longer properly propelled throughout the cat’s circulatory system.
-At that point, all forms of heart failure are the same (congestive heart failure) in their signs and symptoms.
-In Maine Coon cats and Ragdolls, the defective gene has been identified. ( ref1, ref2, ref3) If cats are like humans, many more defects in genes that control heart development come into play as well.
+At that point, the signs and symptoms of all forms of heart failure in animals and in people are the same (congestive heart failure).
+In Maine Coon cats and Ragdolls, the defective gene responsible has been identified. (read here & here) If cats are like humans, many more defects in genes that control heart development come into play as well.
 Although the known genes that are responsible for HCM are dominant – that is only one bad one of a two-gene pair is necessary to cause the problem – a phenomenon called incomplete penetrance protects some cats who are carriers from ever developing the disease.
 In cats where the pair of genes are both defective, most do go on to develop the disease.

 Considerably less common that HCM, Restrictive cardiomyopathy (RC) is also less understood.
-In RC, it is the lining (endocardium) of the heart chambers (primarily the left ventricle ) as well as the heart muscle itself that is abnormal.
-In this form of cardiomyopathy, scaring (fibrosis ) interferes with the normal expansion and contraction of the heart chambers (The heart becomes too “stiff”) .
+In RC, it is the lining ( the endocardium) of the heart chambers (primarily the left ventricle) as well as the heart muscle itself that is abnormal.
+In this form of cardiomyopathy, scaring (fibrosis) interferes with the normal expansion and contraction of the heart chambers (The heart becomes too “stiff”) .
 All degrees of scaring are possible.
 In some cases, only limited areas of the heart are affected; in others, the entire organ.
-Veterinarians know considerably less about what is going wrong in these hearts than we do about cats with HCM. (ref) Restrictive cardiomyopathy occasionally occurs in all breeds of cats.
+Veterinarians know considerably less about what is going wrong in these hearts than we do about cats with HCM.
+Restrictive cardiomyopathy occasionally occurs in all breeds of cats.
 As with HCM, males seem a bit more likely to develop the problem.
 When the restrictive form occurs, symptoms are the same in both forms.
 Scaring is usually associated with trauma or inflammation.
-But a Japanese group that examined many cats with RC thought it more likely that it occurred due to errors in cell organization and development. (ref) Although the Japanese studies found no evidence it, inbreeding (or perhaps husbandry) can play some part in its development of RV, in the only other study, all cases occurred in Cornish Rex. (ref)
+But a Japanese group that examined many cats with RC thought it more likely that it occurred due to errors in cell organization and development.
+Although the Japanese studies found no evidence it, inbreeding (or perhaps husbandry) can play some part in its development of RV, in the only other study, all cases occurred in Cornish Rex.

 Dilated Cardiomyopathy (DCM)

 In DCM, the walls of the chambers of your cat’s heart stretch become thinner and less able to pump blood efficiently.
 This is the opposite of what occurs in HCD and RC where the heart walls become thicker and muscle bound – but the effect on blood circulation is the same.
 The problem usually starts in the left ventricle, spreads to the left atrium and can eventually encompasses the entire organ.
-The distorted heart vales no longer work effectively and it is common for the heart’s electrical system to fail as well due to the organ’s distorted shape (eg atrial fibrillation and arrhythmias ).
-All the potential symptoms seen in Hypertrophic cardiomyopathy and Restrictive cardiomyopathy can also occur as a feature of DCM.
-When the lack of taurine was the cause, blindness (retinal degeneration) was also a quite common sign. (ref1, ref2)
+The distorted heart vales no longer work effectively and it is common for the heart’s electrical system to fail as well due to the organ’s distorted shape (eg atrial fibrillation and arrhythmias).
+All the potential symptoms seen in hypertrophic cardiomyopathy and restrictive cardiomyopathy can also occur as a feature of DCM.
+When the lack of the amino acid, taurine, was the cause, blindness (retinal degeneration) was also a quite common sign. (read here)

 What Causes Hypertrophic Cardiomyopathy?